liajohn18/Power-BI-projects-/README.md

 # Power-BI-projects-
-Collection of Power BI projects for different Domains
+Collection of Power BI dashboards for different Domains